 As a result of the construction and expansion of Auschwitz and Auschwitz II (Birkenau), the Germans forcibly and brutally evacuated at least 8,000 Poles from Oświęcim and the surrounding villages.
-The majority of the homes were demolished, and a large part of the materials were used to build the barracks in Birkenau.
+The majority of the homes were demolished, and a large part of the materials was used to build the barracks in Birkenau.

 The majority of the population of the villages of Monowice and Dwory near Oéwięcim was displaced to make room for the construction of the IG Farben factory.

 On a smaller scale, Polish farmers from other villages in the land of Oświęcim were also evicted to allow for the creation of large farms for German settlers.
 This was part of the German policy of the Germanisation of areas annexed into the Third Reich.

 The area from which locals were expelled became the so-called "Interest zone of Auschwitz Concentration Camp".
 It was 40km2 and between 1941 and 1944, the camp authorities created several agricultural and farming entities as well as six subcamps in their vicinity.

 In the post-war years, the names of many people became symbols of the anti-German resistance movement - including Helena Ptotnicka and Janina Kajtoch, one of the pioneers of smuggling food aid to Auschwitz prisoners;

 The inhabitants of the town and tourists visiting Oswiecim can take advantage of the wide offer of periodic events at the national and international range.
 Among the most popular and respected are: Amateur Film Festival "Kochać człowieka," folk festival Beskidy Culture Week and organized from 2010 Life Festival.

 The whole area of the city of Oswięcim and the surrounding villages is a topography of remembrance, full of memorial sites of the Auschwitz victims and the resistance movement heroes in the years 1939-1945.